julianl05/JDT-song-discussion-board/README.md

 ## 🧐 About <a name = "about"></a>

 A web app where users discuss 3 randomly selected songs queried from the GeniusAPI, updated daily.
+Checkout a live demo here: [Link](https://benevolent-bonbon-e0ef4f.netlify.app/)

 ## 🏁 Getting Started <a name = "getting_started"></a>